 The opportunities to photograph wildlife on safari are exceptional.
 You do not need to be an expert to capture a quality picture.

 Having appropriate storage for hundreds, if not thousands of pictures is essential.
-For still photography, I recommend an SD card with 32GB of storage.
-If taking video, I would recommend SD cards of at least 64GB.
+For still photography, I recommend an SD card with 16GB of storage.
+For video, I would recommend SD cards of at least 32GB.

 With so many opportunities for picture taking, it is easy to get caught up in experiencing your safari through a camera lens.
 Take the time to put down the camera and simply enjoy the world around you.
 Allow your senses to imprint a picture into memory where it is guaranteed to last a lifetime.